vikingeducation/prep_basics/test-yourself-answers.md

 #### What are DNS servers?

+DNS stands for Domain Name Server.
 A DNS server is a special kind of computer that links human-readable names of web sites, such as www.google.com, to their actual IP address location.

 For example, instead of typing www.google.com and asking a DNS server to look-up the address of google for you, you can simply enter http://74.125.224.72/ directly into your browser!